laminseima/laminseima.github.io/porch.md

 <p style="text-align: center;">Don't hesitate, enjoy it pals</p>

 <p style="text-align:center;color:grey;font-size:11px;">
-It is not suggested, but if you have a bit curiosity about the author, you can read it <a href="https://laminseima.github.io/about/">here</a>.
+If you have a bit curiosity about the author, you can read it <a href="https://laminseima.github.io/about/">here</a>.
 </p>